 - Paper mache Leaf Lantern (project from A Woman’s Garden)

 - Make handmade wreaths to hang on your door

 - Decorate an orange pomander with cloves and ribbons.

 Simple Winter Solstice Crafts for Kids

-Some projects are simpler and easier than others and better for smaller hands.
-Try these winter solstice crafts with your littles and enjoy getting outside, exploring nature, and creating fun and colorful artwork.
+Some projects are more straightforward than others and better for smaller hands.
+Try these winter solstice crafts with your littles, and enjoy getting outside, exploring nature, and creating fun and colorful artwork.
 Another idea to get you in the spirit of crafting is to go on a winter scavenger hunt.
 Take a nature walk with your children and find beautiful pine cones, stones, leaves, and natural treasures.
 Collect them for a photo or to use in making winter crafts.

 - Make a Simple Twig Star